TEnmo is an online payment service for transferring “TE Bucks” between friends.

 Datasource

-Datasource configured in /src/resources/application.properties
+Datasource configured in /src/resources/application.properties.

 # datasource connection properties